bjones1/CodeChat/README.rst

 #.
 Switch to the CodeChat application, then choose ``File | Choose project dir`` and select the directory you chose above.
 #.
 Add your source files to the list in ``contents.rst`` which was opened by the previous step, then save.
 #.
 Open one of your source files and begin documenting; all comments [#]_ are processed as `reST markup <https://dl.dropbox.com/u/2337351/rst-cheatsheet.html>`_ by `Sphinx <http://sphinx-doc.org/>`_.
 The source files in ``<path to CodeChat>/src`` provide many examples of the use of this system.
 The items on the ``Help`` menu provide a convenient reference to the syntax used.
 #.
 To view the results, double-click on a word in your source code.
 Your code will be transformed to HTML and the program will now show the word and its surroundings highlighed in the browser view.
-For a more accurate rendering, select ``View | In browser``.
+Status messages from the build appear in the bottom pane.
+For a more accurate rendering of the web page, select ``View | In browser``.
 #.
 While in web view, double-click on text you'd like to edit, which will move to the same location in the code view.
 Edit and repeat steps 4-6 above.

 .. [#] Currently, only C/C++, Python, reST, assembly (.s), BASH scripts, and PHP is supported.